 Do you dream of buying a vacation home?
-Whether it’s a beachside cottage or a mountaintop cabin, you can make your dream a reality.
+Whether it’s a beachside cottage or a mountaintop cabin, you can make your dream a reality by learning how to finance a vacation home.
 Just look at the recent spike in the purchases of vacation homes.
 In 2014, the National Association of Realtors® (NAR) reported that around 1.13 million units changed ownership.
 Not only was this figure up by a staggering 57% over the previous year, but it was the highest level recorded since the NAR surveys began in 2003.

 How are so many people affording their dream homes?